erebe/personal-server/README.md

 gpg --full-generate-key
 ```

 This GPG key will be the guardian of your infrastructure, if it leaks, anybody will be able to access your infra.
-So store it somewhere safe
+So store it somewhere safe [i.e on a YubiKey](https://www.yubico.com/)

 ```bash
 gpg --armor --export erebe@erebe.eu > pub.asc